solo-io/workshops/istio-basics/01-install-istio.md

 istioctl dashboard kiali
 ```

+You will not see much telemetry data from any of these dashboards, as we don't have any services in the Istio service mesh yet.
+We will revisit these dashboards in the [lab 03](03-add-services-to-mesh.md).

 ## Next lab

 Congratulations, you have installed Istio control plane (Istiod), Istio ingress-gateway and egress-gateway and its addon components successfully.
 We'll explore expose and secure your services to Istio ingress gateway in the [next lab](./02-secure-service-ingress.md).